hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 length.
 A few others followed him.
-Swamiji then invited discussion on the subject of the discourse, and called upon one of his householder disciples to lead it; but as the latter tried to advocate the Advaita and Jnâna and assign a lower place to dualism and Bhakti, he met with a protest from one of the audience.
+Swamiji then invited discussion on the subject of the discourse, and called upon one of his householder disciples to lead it; but as the latter tried to advocate the Advaita and Jnāna and assign a lower place to dualism and Bhakti, he met with a protest from one of the audience.
 As each of the two opponents tried to establish his own viewpoint, a lively word-fight ensued.
 Swamiji watched them for a while but, seeing that they were getting excited, silenced